the-turing-way/the-turing-way/reproducible_environments.md

 All of these options are extremely poor, hence the utility of Conda for creating distinct environments which can be easily swapped between.

-Conda can also be used to easily capture and export computational environments, and it can go in the other direction too.
-I.e. it can generate computational environments from configuration files, which is useful for recreating someone else's environment.
+Conda can also be used to easily capture and export computational environments.
+It can go in the other direction too; it can generate computational environments from configuration files which can be used to recreate someone else's environment.

-Another benefit of Conda is that it offers much greater flexibility to users that do not have admin privileges on the machines they are working on (as is very common when working with high performance computing facilities).
+Another benefit of Conda is that it offers much greater flexibility to users who do not have admin privileges on the machines they are working on (as is very common when working with high performance computing facilities).
 Without Conda it is typically very difficult to install required software onto such machines.
 However because Conda creates and changes *new* environments rather than making changes to a machine's overall system environment admin privileges are not required.

-Finally, while Conda is Python centric to a degree it is also well integrated for use with other languages, for example the base version of Conda includes the C++ standard library.
+Finally, while Conda is Python-centric to a degree it is also well integrated for use with other languages, for example the base version of Conda includes the C++ standard library.

 <a name="Installing_Conda"></a>
 ### Installing Conda